SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 - Now we just need to make request with simple `$this->request()`.
 - And we can immediately return the result which is already an array of data.
   `return $this->request(Request::METHOD_POST, 'checkouts', [...])`.
-- Now try to checkout - an error!
+- Now try to check out - an error!
 And here's our dump.
 - So we have an array of errors, I will simplify things (I think most of the time we will have only one error).
 - I will start as: `$mainErrorMessage = 'LS API Error:';`.